OrkhanHI/Grab-AI-Computer-Vision-Challenge/README.md

      </tr>
 </table>

-- Our method uses neither bounding boxes nor part annotations
+- The code was totally created from scratch by me without any reference to above mentioned paper code.
-- The reproduced results are obtained by simply finetuning our pre-trained fast MPN-COV-ResNet model with a small learning rate, which do not perform SVM as our paper described.
+- The results are obtained by simply comparing different optimizers and learning rates, which were not described in the paper in details.
+Adagrad optimizer performed the best among others with learning rate = 0.001.

 ## Installation and Usage